 Intel Corp.
-(INTC) Chief Executive Officer Paul Otellini said Chief Operating Officer Brian Krzanich is one of “a stable of strong candidates” to eventually replace him.
+(INTC:US) Chief Executive Officer Paul Otellini said Chief Operating Officer Brian Krzanich is one of “a stable of strong candidates” to eventually replace him.

 The company will probably continue a tradition of filling the top position from within its own ranks, Otellini said today in a television interview broadcast on “Bloomberg West” from the company’s headquarters in Santa Clara, California.